 Samhain and Halloween Today

 There is no doubt that our celebrations of Halloween today originated from the ancient celebrations of Samhain.
-The ancient traditions were finally replaced with the arrival and spread of Christianity in Ireland who incorporated their own holidays such as All Saints Day falling on November 1st and All Souls Day on November 2nd.
+The ancient traditions were finally replaced with the arrival and spread of Christianity in Ireland who incorporated their own holidays such as All Saints Day falls on November 1st and All Souls Day on November 2nd.